Kipchoge clocks 2:01:09 for world record in Berlin Marathon

 Ethiopia’s Tigist Assefa unexpectedly won the women’s race in a course record of 2:15:37 – 18 minutes faster than she had ever run before.
 It was the third fastest time ever.

-“I wasn’t afraid of my rivals, even though they had faster times than me,” Assefa said.
+“I wasn’t afraid of my rivals, even though they had faster times than me,” the 26-year-old Assefa said.

 Kenya’s Rosemary Wanjiru was second on her debut in 2:18:00 – the second fastest debut ever run – just ahead of Ethiopian runner Tigist Abayechew in 2:18:03.